How to buy Oil Search shares

 Oil Search share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Oil Search's is 1.7614.
-This would suggest that Oil Search's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Oil Search's is 2.0455.
+This would suggest that Oil Search's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Oil Search overview